udf/factorio-auto-resource-redux/auto-resource-redux/README.md

 The fluid requester can be used for flamethrower turrets or even to power your outposts remotely:
 ![Requester tank powering an outpost](https://raw.githubusercontent.com/udf/factorio-auto-resource-redux/master/images/requester-tank-power.jpg)

 Fluids can be inserted into storage using the "Sink Tank", any fluid inserted into it will be transferred into your storage if there is space.
-The steam for the outpost is provided this way:
+The steam for the outpost above is provided this way:
 ![Sink tank collecting steam](https://raw.githubusercontent.com/udf/factorio-auto-resource-redux/master/images/sink-tank-steam.jpg)